Back to articles list Articles Cookbook

 There is little consistency in database products.
 One thing that is commonly seen is that almost everyone who is talking about the language itself uses "S.Q.L."
 When talking about a product or a vendor dialect, "sequel" is used.
 For example, "PL – sequel" (PL/SQL), "Transact – sequel" (T-SQL), and "sequel server" (Microsoft SQL Server and Sybase SQL Server).

 MySQL, PostgreSQL and SQLite all have official pronunciations of S.Q.L.
-Microsoft and Oracle products have adopted the pronunciation "sequel" However, thinking about Oracle's acquisition of MySQL, we can start wonder: will we soon be saying "My sequel" or will we still say MySQL?
+Microsoft and Oracle products have adopted the pronunciation "sequel" However, thinking about Oracle's acquisition of MySQL, we might start to wonder: will we soon be saying "My sequel" or will we still say MySQL?

 Oracle and Microsoft are giants in the database world, so should we respect their way of saying SQL?